jvillat2/Data-Analyst-Job-Market-Analysis/README.md

 # Data Analyst Job Market Analysis - Virginia

-## Project Description
+## Project Background
-This project analyzes job postings for Data Analyst roles in Virginia (VA) to identify top-paying skills, highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.
-The analysis is based on data from a job postings dataset.
+This project analyzes job postings for Data Analyst roles in Virginia (VA) to identify top-paying skills, companies who offer the highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.

-### Tools Used
-- Visual Code Studio
-- PostgreSQL

-## Project Overview
-The analysis is conducted through a series of SQL queries designed to answer key questions about the job market for Data Analysts in Virginia:
+The analysis is conducted through a series of SQL queries designed to answer key questions about the job market for Data Analysts in Virginia.
+Insight are provided on the following key areas:

 Top Paying Skills: Identify the highest-paying skills for Data Analysts in Virginia.